liunar1/earnings-hub/readme.md

 # current available command

-$earnings which prints all companies with earnings from 3/3 - 3/7
+$earnings_this_week which prints all companies with earnings from current business day til friday
+    specifiying ticker like this: $earnings_this_week [ticker] will give bare bones info (i can update later)

+$earnings_on_date [date] indicates companies that have earnings on [date] in format YYYY-MM-DD